pkivolowitz/asm_book/section_1/funcs/README.md

 Branch-with-link computes the address of the instruction following it.

 It places this address into register `x30` and then branches to the label provided.
-It makes one link of breadcrumbs to follow to get back following a `ret`.
+It makes one link of a trail of breadcrumbs to follow to get back following a `ret`.

 **This is why it is absolutely essential to backup `x30` inside your functions if they call other functions themselves.**